JoeyStanley/jekyll-for-designers/index.md

 <!--Reading-->

-📖 Reading Trudgill (2002) *Sociolinguistic Variation and Change* (mostly as I walk to and from my car and during my hourly loop around the building).
+📖 Reading Lindsey (2019) *English after RP* (mostly as I walk to and from my car and during my hourly loop around the building).

 <!--Personal-->